chark/blender-skunk/README.md

 ﻿# Blender Skunk

 Blender add-on, which provides a set of tools for bulk 3D model processing.
+This add-on is designed to be used with how Unity so that LODs are imported automatically (see [Import Mesh with LOD settings](https://docs.unity3d.com/6000.0/Documentation/Manual/importing-lod-meshes.html)).

 <p align="center">
   <img src="screenshot.png" />